On this page:

-A person may not place any medicinal, poisonous, or stupefying substance to entice any animal, including bear.
+A person may not place any medicinal, poisonous, or stupefying substance to entice any animal, including bears.

-Bait may not be placed to entice, hunt or trap black bear unless:
+Bait may not be placed to entice, hunt or trap a black bear unless:

 - The bait is placed at least 50 yards from any travel way that is accessible by a conventional 2-wheel or 4-wheel drive vehicle